polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/upgrade-a-running-network.md

 1. Open the [Polkadot/Substrate Portal](https://polkadot.js.org/apps/#/explorer) in a browser and connect to the local node.

-   To do this, click on the left-most dropdown menu to select the network.
+1. Click the left-most dropdown menu to select the network.

    ![Select network](/media/images/docs/tutorials/forkless-upgrade/polkadot-js-select-network.png)